-In our previous posts about the Offer program, we first discussed the basics of the Offer in Compromise (abbreviated as Offer or “OIC”) program as a resolution for a taxpayer’s tax debt.
+In our previous posts about the Offer program, we first discussed the basics of the Offer in Compromise (abbreviated as Offer or “OIC”) program as a resolution for a taxpayer’s tax liability.
 These included information on how a taxpayer can qualify for an Offer, the forms that need to be completed and submitted with a standard OIC (found in the Offer in Compromise booklet), the application fee, and the different payment options offered by the Internal Revenue Service (IRS).

 We later reviewed how to calculate both the Offer amount and the amount of the initial payment that must be submitted with the Offer, based on the payment terms under which the Offer is submitted.
 We explained what additional payments need to be made during the Offer’s review and/or after the Offer is accepted.
 We also went into greater detail about the criteria for Doubt as to Collectibility Offers (abbreviated DOC).

 The next type of OIC we’ll look at is the one submitted under Effective Tax Administration (ETA) criteria.
-In an ETA Offer, the taxpayer must have the ability to pay the debt in full through equity, assets, and/or future income, but have a very real reason to not include the value of one or more of these items in the calculation.
+In an ETA Offer, the taxpayer must have the ability to pay the liability in full through equity, assets, and/or future income, but have a very real reason to not include the value of one or more of these items in the calculation.

-The canonical example goes something like this: “I own my home outright and would be able to pay all of my tax debt if I sold the house, but I’m disabled and the house is greatly modified so I can be self-sufficient.
+The canonical example goes something like this: “I own my home outright and would be able to pay all of my tax liability if I sold the house, but I’m disabled and the house is greatly modified so I can be self-sufficient.
 If I sell my home to pay my taxes, I won’t be able to afford to buy a new house and/or modify it to suit my needs, so I’ll also have to pay someone to take care of me.
 Since I can’t afford that additional expense, I ask that you remove the equity in my home from the Offer calculation and settle out for the value of my other assets and future income instead.”

 This is very similar to the DOC Offer with special circumstances covered in our last post.
 The only difference between these two sets of Offer criteria is that in an ETA Offer, the taxpayer must be able to pay the taxes in full (if it weren’t for their compelling reason), whereas in a DOC Offer with special circumstances, the taxpayer would still not be able to pay the full amount of tax even if the IRS ignored the extenuating situation presented.